 Oh hell no!
 I put the covers over my head for three weeks and found it hard to get out of bed.
 I didn’t want to face it, didn’t want to believe this was happening and my world was caving in.

 Three weeks in and I couldn’t stand it anymore.
 I decided to take matters into my own hands and I put an announcement up on Instagram that I would be going Live on Insta the next day.
-I’m not great on marketing, but when I put the announcement up I went from over 500 followers to over 5000!
+I’m not great at marketing, but when I put the announcement up I went from over 500 followers to over 5000!
 In one night, for just one post!
 I couldn’t believe it, it gave me the kick I needed and I got up and did the live.
-I have 400+ people on that live and the feedback, oh the feedback was incredible.
+There were 400+ people on that live and the feedback, oh the feedback was incredible.
 I had customers who had been with us years with each child message me, delighted with the free IG Lives.